CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 ## Requirements

-This is intended to be a group project - your class leaders will tell you how the groups will work.
+This may be an individual or a team project - your class leaders will tell you which you are doing.
+If it is a team project, they will also tell you how the groups will work.

 You must submit both a link to your GitHub repo, and a link to the deployed website.